Loralee: The Dimestore Novella

-“Damn it, Malcom.
+“Damn it, Malcolm.
 Hardy is coming in here in a minute.
 Tell me what you’re going to tell him.
 Just this once, I’d like to have some warning.”

 “I’m not going to tell him anything.
 Pattershaw is a snake, just like the rest of us and don’t you ever forget it, Loralee.
-If you think you can trust that ranch hand of yours that’s your damn business, and your neck, but you better think about that too.
+If you think you can trust that ranch hand of yours, that’s your damn business, and your neck, but you better think about that too.
 I’m not telling Hardy anything.
 But, I’ll tell you, I know that’s the only way you’ll ever shut up about it.
 I know that’s the only way you’ll understand.”
-Malcom was angry, breathing hard through his nose, though he had resolved not to lose his temper with her.
+Malcolm was angry, breathing hard through his nose, though he had resolved not to lose his temper with her.
 He had known that she would be relentless.
-It had always been the only way to handle Loralee, when it got right down to it, he had to deal her in.
+It had always been the only way to handle Loralee when it got right down to it, he had to deal her in.
 She made it damn hard to protect her from things at times.
 It was no lack of trust on her part, only that she understood reality, and didn’t appreciate being blindsided.
 His posture relaxed.
 “Roxanne was at the party.
 She was dressed as one of the caterers, she had dyed her hair.
 We didn’t notice her for most of the night.
 This was a serious party, business people.
 Investors.”
-Malcom sipped his water.
-He looked up at the caged fluorescent standard issue lights overhead.
+Malcolm sipped his water.
+He looked up at the caged fluorescent standard-issue lights overhead.
 For some reason, he thought of how pretty the chandelier in the dining room had looked, the way Loralee and Jan always decorated it for Christmas with those little colored things, he always meant to ask what they were.

 “Sweet Jesus,” Loralee said.